paradedb/paradedb/pg_lakehouse/README.md

 ### S3 Server Options

 - `bucket`: Name of the S3 bucket.
 Required for all object stores.
-- `root`: Path to the S3 bucket, e.g. `path/to/bucket`.
 - `region`: AWS region, e.g. `us-east-1`.
 Required for connecting to certain cloud object stores like MinIO.
-Required for MinIO, Scaleway, and Cloudflare R2.
+Required for Amazon S3, MinIO, Scaleway, and Cloudflare R2.
 - `endpoint`: The endpoint for communicating with the S3 instance.
 Defaults to the [region endpoint](https://docs.aws.amazon.com/general/latest/gr/s3.html).
 For example, can be set to `http://localhost:4566` if testing against a Localstack instance, or `http://127.0.0.1:9000` for MinIO.
 Required for all non Amazon S3 object stores.
 - `allow_anonymous`: If set to `true`, will not sign requests.
 This is useful for connecting to public S3 buckets.
 Defaults to `false`.
+- `root`: Working directory for the backend.

 ### S3 Table Options